Metrics For Measuring CX

 There are so many metrics in the world today—it can be difficult to know where to turn first.
 It doesn’t help that customer experience as an industry has boomed over the past decade, meaning that all kinds of new metrics and indicators of success have too.
 You’ve probably heard of the big contenders: net promoter score (NPS), customer satisfaction (CSAT), maybe even first response time (FRT).
 While all of those are valuable and useful to keep track of, they are no longer the only option when it comes to knowing what your customers feel about the experience that you are providing them.

 Customer experience isn’t just about the individual moments of a customer’s time with your product anymore, but a holistic view of their entire journey.
 It includes all of the ups and downs, alongside the touchpoints that they’ve had with various members of your team.
 That’s right: it’s no longer just about what support or customer success can offer, but the whole package from your marketing website, through to your sales experience.
 Obviously, CSAT and NPS are just two blips on that larger scale understanding of what your customer experience looks like.
-Here are a few other metrics that are worth measuring:
+Here are a few other metrics that are great at measuring your CX: